mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 ## Share your integration

-If you've built an integration for Mattermost, please consider [sharing your work]({{< ref "/integrate/getting-started" >}}) in our [app directory](https://mattermost.com/marketplace/).
+If you've built an integration for Mattermost, please consider [sharing your work]({{< ref "/integrate/getting-started" >}}) in our [Marketplace](https://mattermost.com/marketplace/).

-The [app directory](https://mattermost.com/marketplace/) lists open source integrations developed by the Mattermost community and are available for download, customization and deployment to your private cloud or self-hosted infrastructure.
+The [Marketplace](https://mattermost.com/marketplace/) lists open source integrations developed by the Mattermost community and are available for download, customization, and deployment to your private cloud or self-hosted infrastructure.